iankorf/blast-primer/README.md

 1. A positive score must be possible
 2. The expected score must be negative
-3. The letters in the sequences are independent and identially distributed
+3. The letters in the sequences are independent and identically distributed
 4. The sequences are infinitely long
 5. The alignments do not contain gaps

-Many of these assumptions are violoated by real biological sequences.
+Many of these assumptions are violated by real biological sequences.
 Of course no sequences are infinitely long.
 One of the most troublesome assumptions is that alignments have no gaps.
 The reason BLAST was originally an ungapped alignment algorithm was because it used the K-A equation to estimate the